SKIP TO PAGE CONTENT Scroll to Top

 PDF this page

-The purpose of the Access Center Disability Services Office at Lee College is to assist individuals with disabilities with accommodations and services that will promote their success and integration into college and college related activities.
-The Counselor for Students with Disabilities works with students, faculty, and staff to ensure equal opportunity to all programs.
-For credit courses, continuing education, and community events, individuals will be provided equal access.
+The purpose of the Access Center: Office for Students with Disabilities at Lee College is to assist individuals with disabilities with accommodations and services that will promote their success and integration into college and college related activities.
+The Counselor

 General Information

 Lee College provides services and assistance to any individual who has a physical and or learning disability which substantially limits one or more of his or her life activities.
-The following are common services available to students with disabilities:

 • Advocacy to faculty, staff, and administration